Amonsiba/EE282/homework4.md

 ### Plots of the following for all sequences </= 100kb and all sequences >100kb:

->Code for making the file for sequence name, sequence length and sequence GC(%)
+>This code is for making files for sequence length and sequence GC(%) of the previously analyzed files.
+>The program bioawk is using fasta format which prints the length of the sequence followed by a tab
+>and then the GC% of the sequence.
+This is then piped into sort to sort the first column reverse
+>numeric and is put into an output file.
 >1.
 For sequence > 100 kb: <br>
 >`bioawk -c fastx '{ print length($seq) "\t" gc($seq) }' dmelr6.gt.fa.gz | sort  -k1,1rn > dmelr6.gt.txt`
 >2.
 For sequences <= 100 kb:<br>